biblibre/omeka-s-module-OctopusViewer/README.md

-# MediaViewer (module for Omeka S)
+# OctopusViewer (module for Omeka S)

-MediaViewer, as its name suggests, is a viewer for Omeka S media.
+OctopusViewer gathers all your Omeka S media in a lightweight viewer.
 It's intended to be used as a replacement of other viewers like UniversalViewer or Mirador.